 How To Bet On MMA Fights

-Betting on MMA fights can add a lot of excitement to your fight nights.
-At the bottom of this page we discuss sportsbooks and betting sites.
-If you are outside the USA we recommend Bodog.com.
-From the U.S. is illegal to bet MMA online other than in Nevada or at Draftkings.com’s real money fantasy site.
-As a former “big time” sports bettor, ahem not really, I’m going to answer your questions and explain to you how the betting odds work and how you can make money during fight night.
+As a former “big time” sports bettor, ahem not really, I’m going to answer your questions and explain to you how the betting odds work and how you can make money from MMA fihgting.
 This is for traditional sportsbooks and does not cover betting on MMA at fantasy real money sites.

-Unlike a spread on a football game where one team is getting a certain amount of points (ex.
-Saints +7), in MMA fights the line on the game is primarily what’s called a money line.
-You can have props and parlays just like most other sports.
+Unlike the common spread on a football game where one team is getting a certain amount of points (ex.
+Saints +7), in MMA fights the line or most common bet on the fight is primarily what’s called a Money Line, Which is a single bet (a term most UK and European users know).
+Prop bets, parlays (accumulators), over/under, round bets, method of victory and Inplay betting are also fairly common with fighting bets.

 Georges St. Pierre (-245)